The Local Joyal Model Structure: Existence of the Model Structure

-The second statement is proven in a similar manner, using Lemma 3.22. \\ \\ \textbf{proof of Theorem 3.2:} CM1, CM2 are trivial to verify.
+CM1, CM2 are trivial to verify.
 CM3 follows from the definition of local Joyal equivalences.
-CM5 is Lemma 3.24.
+CM5 is \Cref{lem3.25}.

-To prove CM4, we want to show that a map $f: X \rightarrow Y$ which is a local Joyal equivalence and a quasi-fibration has the right lifting property with respect to cofibrations.
-By Lemma 3.24, we can factor this map as
+Let $f: X \rightarrow Y$ be a map which is a local Joyal equivalence and a quasi-injective fibration.
+The next paragraph will show that $f$ has the right lifting property with respect to cofibrations.
+By \Cref{lem3.25}, the map has a factorization

 where $h$ has the right lifting property with respect to all cofibrations, and is therefore a local Joyal equivalence, and g is a cofibration.
-Hence by the 2 out of 3 property, we have that g is a local Joyal equivalence and a cofibration.
-We conclude that there is a lifting in the below diagram
+Hence by the 2 out of 3 property, g is a local Joyal equivalence and a cofibration.
+Thus there is a lifting in the below diagram

 Finally, the diagram